What is homelessness?

 All the charities that receive funds from StreetSmart have been carefully selected and are visited by at least one StreetSmart representative.
 The projects funded are all aimed at getting people off the streets and onto their feet again.
 Some of the money does go to the basics, such as a bed, a shower, a pair of shoes, but the charities we fund don’t stop there as that rarely solves the problem.
 The money goes to those who support people through crucial stages in their progress from vagrant to valued community member:

 • Outreach teams search for the ‘hidden’ homeless; men and women, young and old, alone and vulnerable.

 • Day centres; basic human needs provided for, companionship and help offered.

-• A relationship of trust is built and advice and advocacy offered; family mediation, benefits obtained, accomodation sought.
+• A relationship of trust is built and advice and advocacy offered; family mediation, benefits obtained, accommodation sought.

 • Health and well-being issues are addressed; mental health, substance abuse, counselling.